axondeepseg/axondeepseg/docs/_sources/index.rst.txt

 =======================================

 Welcome to the AxonDeepSeg framework.
-In this site you'll find the documentation on how to install and how to use AxonDeepSeg to create segmentations for your own data.
+In this site you'll find the documentation on how to install and how to use AxonDeepSeg to obtain segmentations for your own data.

 |